 If you find that the syrup separates, you can add a small amount of gelatin to the mixture.
 Bringing it to a boil with stirring or hitting it with a stick blender with emulsify the syrup.

 The good thing about this recipe s that you have lots of room to experiment.
 You can reduce the sugar content and up the cocoa for a more intense syrup.
 The cinnamon and vanilla were pretty common, but any extract can be used.
 Some recipes called for clove or orange oil.
 The trick to using flavoring oils is to use them in very small quantities.

 1 tsp Acid Phosphate

 To properly serve a phosphate take a 12 ounce glass, add the acid phosphate and add the soda water to the ¾ mark.
 Add the chocolate syrup slowly to avoid spilling over.
 Stir gently with a spoon to mix and serve immediately.

 When you think of chocolate, acidity isn’t the first thing that comes to mind.
 Smooth, creamy, sweet or decadent are the usual tasting notes, not the Chocolate Phosphate.
 The chocolate flavour is very much present, but the acidity and carbonation do an excellent job of balancing the chocolate flavour.
 The sweetness is well balanced and the cocoa powder adds a subtle, but pleasant bitterness.

 For the sake of comparison, I decided to tried a Chocolate Lactart.
-One of the characterisitcs of Lactart is that it has a "drying" acidity.
-Basically it makes things have a dry wine quality to them.
+One of the characteristics of Lactart is that it has a “drying” acidity.
+It makes things have a dry wine quality to them.
 So how does it work in a chocolate soda?